ueberdosis/hocuspocus/README.md

 ## Questions
 - How do you back up LevelDB folders?
 - Can users join/leave documents without closing the connection?
-- How can you pass HTTP headers with the WebSocket client?
+- How would that work with a read-only mode?
+Any chance, the server would broadcast changes, but won’t accept changes from specific clients?

 ## 💖 Sponsor the development
 Are you using tiptap in production?
 We need your sponsorship to maintain, update and develop tiptap.
 [Become a Sponsor now!](https://github.com/sponsors/ueberdosis)